 Ukraine has both a high share of carbon-intensive exports and not very stringent environmental and climate legislation.
 On 24 February 2022, the Russian Federation invaded Ukraine, causing civilian casualties, the displacement of millions of people, and extensive destruction of infrastructure.
-As a result, Ukraine's GDP fell by 30.4% in 2022, its sharpest economic decline since its independence in 1991.26 Industry is one of the most affected sectors of the Ukrainian economy, with total damage caused to industrial enterprises reaching USD 13 billion in November 2022 - and rising.27 The ongoing war has caused a major shift in Ukraine's foreign trade.
-In 2022, total exports of Ukrainian goods decreased by 35.1%, while exports to the EU increased by 4.2%.28 Ukraine received candidate status for EU membership in June 2022, which marks a new stage in the process of closer cooperation between the EU and Ukraine.
+As a result, Ukraine's GDP fell by 30.4% in 2022, its sharpest economic decline since its independence in 1991.
+Industry is one of the most affected sectors of the Ukrainian economy, with total damage caused to industrial enterprises reaching USD 13 billion in November 2022 - and rising.